-To increase the probability that you or your colleagues will read this study, I'm submitting a copy for your use now, Exhibit One.
+Your colleagues will read this study, I'm submitting a copy for your use now, Exhibit One.
 The back cover contains an executive summary for those that don't have time to read a 300-plus-page report.
 I would like to illuminate some of the key points in the study at this time.
 For you doubters, you can read the study wherein Dr. Goffman shows exactly how he arrives at his conclusions.